 When you think of Nara Prefecture, the famous deer park probably immediately pops into your mind.
 That is where most tourists visit, the deer park and giant Buddha of Todai-ji on a day trip from Kyoto.
-Due to this, Nara is ranked last (47/47) amongst the Japanese prefectures for revenue from foreign tourists.
+Due to this, Nara is ranked last at present time (47/47) amongst the Japanese prefectures for revenue from foreign tourists.
 I find this quite a shame as the rest of Nara is wonderful.
 I will introduce some other, lesser known spots in Nara that I visited over this past week.

 Imaicho is a preserved old town with over 500 historic buildings from the Edo period.
 It is one of the larger old-fashioned districts that I have been to in Japan and is beautifully preserved; there are very few signs of modern life.
 The little streets are numerous and it feels a bit like you're inside a labyrinth.
 We saw inside a traditional sake brewery and tried some delectable homemade cherry ice cream.
 Usually you can enter inside some of the old houses and look around, but due to the coronavirus you had to make a prior reservation which we did not.
 According to a local shopkeeper, not many foreign tourists visit Imaicho, which is surprising considering how beautiful it is.
 There is very little English information available in the area though.
 I recommend either strolling around or renting a bike and going from Imaicho to nearby Kashihara Jingu.

 Not being a fan of modern shrines, I didn't expect to like Kashihara Jingu, built in 1889, much.
 I was wrong.
 It was built at the base of sacred mountain Mt.
 Unebi, and exudes a serene and peaceful air.
 We arrived in the evening's "golden light", when the setting sun cast its orange glow on the shrine.
 You can spend about an hour exploring the shrine and its grounds.